solve-it-once/frost/README.md

 In the future we may automate more of these steps, but for now it's useful to walk through them all to ensure success, and to drill down into points where the process could tentatively fail for you.

-Note: if you're one of _those_ people and wish to use ddev, your mileage may vary, but mostly you can ignore (or do the ddev equivalent) step 5 below and replace 'lando' with 'ddev' for all the steps below.

 If you follow these steps and run into difficulty, please add an issue to this repository with a detailed explanation of what went wrong, so we can fix it and amend the documentation further.
 Thank you.